dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 <a name="cosmos-metadata"></a>

-### Cosmos: GetPropertyName and SetPropertyName were renamed
+### Azure Cosmos DB: GetPropertyName and SetPropertyName were renamed

 [Tracking Issue #17874](https://github.com/dotnet/efcore/issues/17874)